MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 ![]({{ page.root }}/fig/r-markdown/table_fillin.png)

 This is useful if we are reporting a few values, but can get tedious for larger tables.
 Another way we can add tables to our reports is using an R function called `kable()`.
 Since this is an R function, we will use it within a code chunk.
 We can give the `kable()` function a data table and it will format it to a nice looking table in the report.
-For example, we could use the following code to generate a table of all the countries in Oceania.
+For example, we could use the following code to generate a table of all the Deep samples.
 The rendered version should look almost exactly as it does on this webpage.

 ~~~